Cofounder vs Polsia

 Cofounder

-An AI company operating system that coordinates agents across departments and keeps founder control close to the work.
+An AI company operating system that coordinates agents across departments, keeping founder control close to the work.

 Polsia